Marathon, Iowa

 Marathon is a city in Buena Vista County, Iowa, United States.
 The population was 230 at the time of the 2020 census.
 The food writer Richard Olney grew up in Marathon.

-Every year in June in Marathon, a marathon and 5k are held.
-The Marathon is a qualifier for the Boston Marathon.
+From 1996 to 2017, every year in June, a marathon, half-marathon and 5k were held in the city.
+It was USA Track and Field certified and sanctioned, allowing participants to be eligible to qualify for the Boston Marathon.

 History

 A post office called Marathon has been in operation since 1882.
 The name of the city commemorates the Battle of Marathon.